-Music on the Inside, Inc. utilizes the rehabilitative power of music and professional musicians to bring music education, mentorships, inspiring role models and hope to incarcerated and at-risk individuals.
+Music on the Inside, Inc. works with professional musicians to bring the transformative power of music education, mentorship and hope to individuals who are incarcerated or facing the challenges of reentry.

 To create an environment for participants to express themselves